buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 > Although undoubtedly the desire to know is natural to all men, the willingness to learn is not for everyone...(Richard de Bury)

-A profession does not express itself in just 4 skills, but these are the ones that will come into use most during adventures; the Narrator will be helped by your profession to understand how your character can solve situations and how they will interact with other characters.
+A profession does not express itself in just 4 skills, but these are the ones that will come into use most during adventures; the Game Master will be helped by your profession to understand how your character can solve situations and how they will interact with other characters.

 Below is the **Table list of skills** from which to choose for any new professions or customizations.